 - Most Likely drinking fewer calories – if you are avoiding sugary sweeteners

 While it shouldn’t replace water in your diet, it is a great way to supplement what you are drinking throughout the day at an extremely low cost.
-It’s also better to reach for then drink mixers for flavored water, since it isn’t made with chemicals.
-In truth, all of these amazing health benefits depends on the type of tea you are drinking.
+It’s also better to reach for than drink mixers for flavored water since it isn’t made with chemicals.
+In truth, all of these amazing health benefits depend on the type of tea you are drinking.

 To get the most out of your tea, iced or hot, you’re going to need the best tea maker and a few key ingredients.
 Here’s how to make the best iced tea (or hot tea).

 1. Use Good Water

 Tea is composed of delicate leaves and flowers and as such, it is a delicate drink.
 If possible, use filtered water- which can be environmentally processed through a sink filter or pitcher.
 If you can taste the difference between your tap water and filtered water, you’ll really taste the difference in your tea.

 Make sure to use the right amount of tea!
 Too much tea can make a rather strong, bitter cup, which many people don’t have a taste for.
 If you don’t like it, you won’t drink it, proving the tea-making process to be wasteful, which is something we truly try to avoid at EcoKarma.

 It might be easy to overlook, but make sure you clean your tea maker or teapot regularly.
 You might not see it or think about it, but there will be build-up in your tea maker which can add to the intensity and bitterness of your tea.
 Not to mention, it is possible for your tea maker to absorb the specific flavor of your tea and if you’re looking to make a variety of flavors, this can mess with the taste of each tea.